jelix/jelix/README.md

 What is Jelix?
 ==============

-Jelix is an open-source framework for PHP 5.5 and higher.
+Jelix is an open-source framework for PHP.

 It has a modular and extensible architecture.
 Applications based on Jelix are made with modules, which allow to reuse features in several projects.